 Look for dinosaur tracks

 I love dinosaurs.
 As in, I own three Jurassic Park shirts.
 I watched it when I was like, three and I was hooked.
 This means any time I get the chance to see dinosaur tracks, I will be seeing dinosaur tracks.
-This is just after the petroglyphs.
+These are just after the petroglyphs on the right.
 It’s a short hike up to the tracks, but it has a bit of a drop-off and you have to do a tiny bit of rock scrambling.
 It was also kind of hard to follow the official trail.
 There were a couple signs, but we just kind of kept going up.
 There are also petroglyphs at the top of this.
 There is another paper doll thing and a two-headed sheep thing.
-I really liked this stop, and note the shirt.
+I was so excited to see the dinosaur tracks on Potash road, it’s almost ridiculous.
+And note the shirt.

 Hike to Corona Arch and Bowtie Arch

-I already wrote all about Corona Arch here, but here’s the gist.
-Corona Arch is a few miles past the dinosaur tracks and across from the Gold Bar site. the hike is three miles round-trip, taking a couple hours if you spend time at the arches.
+I already wrote all about the hike to Corona Arch here, but here’s the gist.
+Corona Arch is a few miles past the dinosaur tracks and across from the Gold Bar site.
+The hike is three miles round-trip, and will take 2-3 hours if you spend time at the arches or make a lot of stops.
 It’s a pretty easy hike and if you visit in the winter, you might have it to yourself.
 It’s a great hike to get away from the crowds at nearby Arches, but to still see arches.
-Keep an eye out for Bowtie Arch, too.
+Keep an eye out for Bowtie Arch, too, on your way in.
+In the summer it will probably still be pretty busy, so go early or later in the evening if you can.

 Potash Road is a great scenic drive along the Colorado River right in Moab.
 It’s a great way to pass a few hours and see some pretty cool stuff.
 Do a little hiking and see a lot of petroglyphs before heading back into town.
 I would definitely recommend it at least once if you’re in the area.